 Hotel rooms are often ill-equipped for full meal service, so you dine out at every meal.
 That can really add up on your waistline, Upton says.

 THE FIX: Eat out only once a day.
 If you're driving, head for a grocery store that has its own salad bar rather than a fast-food joint.
-Bring foods with you, or do a quick grocery store run when you get to your destination.
+Bring foods with you, or do a quick grocery store run when you get to your destination and stock up, even if that means healthy frozen food options.
 Rent or stay in homes or hotels that have kitchenettes.
 This will help you eat a good breakfast and control snack and lunch portions.

 3. Distract Yourself